itiligent/Sonos-OpenWRT-VLANs/README.md

 ---

-## Step 9: Extra Application Support
+## Step 9: Sonos Desktop Application Support
-### Sonos Desktop Appliction (Windws version):
+### Windows version:
-The Windows controller application additionally relies on UDP 1900 broadcasts to 255.255.255.255, therefore these broadcasts must also relayed by Socat as follows:
+The Windows Desktop controller application additionally relies on UDP 1900 broadcasts to 255.255.255.255 in the controller's network for discovery.
+From a Desktop Application located in either GUEST or LAN VLAN, these broadcasts can be relayed through to the IOT VLAN broadcast address via Socat as follows:

 Adjust and copy the following to `/etc/config/socat`